Leith Tower, its woodlands & heathlands

 For a late lunch or refreshments later en route, you can try the family friendly and walker friendly Wotton Hatch pub (tel.01306 887694) in Wotton, 40 minutes beyond the Stephan Langton pub.
 This pub serves food all day in comfortable internal and outdoor seating areas and has a good value set menu in addition to an a la carte menu.
 Recommended.

 The early tea stop is in Abinger Hammer at the The Abinger Hammer Tea Rooms.

 What was the large and popular Tillings Cafe in Gomshall is now called The Lavender Goose (tel.
 01443-202214).
 Closes at 5 pm.
 This is the recommended tea place nearest to Gomshall station.
 The cafe space is reduced in area from its Tillings days as it now accommodates a gift shop.
 To quote from its website, tea is served in a "light, shabby-chic style dining room".
 Do try it out for youself.

 A little further along the road is the suggested pub, the Compasses Inn (tel.
 01483-202506) at Gomshall Mill, which is friendly to walkers and serves drinks and meals all afternoon and has a pleasant beer garden with a stream outside.

-Minor changes May 2017.
+Minor changes May 2018 (change in name of cafe).
 Directions to the Leith Hill Rhododendron Wood and directions for the alternative start added May 2017.
-The Stephen Langton changed management in 2015
+The Stephan Langton changed management in 2015

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.